 In Nigeria, the likes of Interswitch, Flutterwave and Paga have held sway in the fintech space and in this post; you will a comprehensive list of the fintech companies in Nigeria and their profile.

 This is an online platform that allows you secure a loan seamlessly.
-The platform provides a means by which borrowers and lenders connect while also guaranteeing that the borrower pays back promptly.
+Featured recently by the lenen zonder bank, the platform provides a means by which borrowers and lenders connect while also guaranteeing that the borrower pays back promptly.

 The startup generates revenue by receiving a commission on every successful transaction.